 The Verona Arena is a Roman amphitheatre in Italy.
 Through the centuries it has been used for shows, games, gladiators fights, tournaments and more recently for Opera.

 The Verona Arena dates back to the I century, built during Augustus’ Empire.
 Its central area is composed by sand (hence the name Arena, which in Latin means sand).
 All around there are 45 big stone steps “bleachers”, which can contain 30.000 viewers.

 After the Roman period, the Arena hoted games, tournaments and celebrations, but also trials and public executions.

 In 1183 an earthquake destroyed the external order of arches that surrounded the Arena.
 Today only a small part of it still stands.
 The interior perimeter of 72 arches is in perfect conditions.

 During the Middle Ages legal disputes were resolved here: each defendant could choose a trial by combat (yes, like in Game of Thrones) using professional wrestlers.
 Even Dante witnessed one of these trials and mentioned it in his Inferno.

-In the nineteenth century the Verona Arena hosted mostly equestrianisms, races, gymnastics, comedies and tombola games.
+Then, in the nineteenth century the Verona Arena hosted mostly equestrianisms, races, gymnastics, comedies and tombola games.
 In 1805 Napoleon assisted a bullfighting and in 1857 Emperor Franz Joseph participated to a tombola game.

-In 1882 a huge overflow of the river Adige caused many victims and significant damages to the city.
+Sadly, in 1882 a huge overflow of the river Adige caused many victims and significant damages to the city.
 You can still inside the Arena (close to the Ticket Office) a plaque indicating the water level.
 It is impressive because… well it is very high!